martinvanleeuwen/RenderJay.jl/README.md

 # Example code

 Below is an example that renders a set of four Cornell boxes with different colours floating just above a flat surface.
+If you are on a laptop or you have few logical cores, please mind the addprocs() line and set the number to something comfortable, e.g., the number of logical cores that are available.

 ```
 using Distributed